Igglybuff/awesome-piracy/readme.md

 - [GetComics](https://getcomics.info/) GetComics started as an alternative place to get downloaded comic files, particularly US-based comics published by DC and Marvel.
 - [Gazee!](https://hub.docker.com/r/linuxserver/gazee/) A WebApp Comic Reader for your favorite digital comics.
 Reach and read your comic library from any web-connected device with a modern web browser.
 - [Comix-Load](https://comix-load.in/) DDL links for comicbooks and manga in English and German.
+- [Omnibus](https://github.com/fireshaper/Omnibus) Search for and download comics that are added to GetComics.info easily

 ## Manga
 - [MangaDex](https://www.mangadex.org/) MangaDex is an online manga reader that caters to all languages.